|

 Historical archives as witnesses

-The lessons of past disasters
+The lessons from past disasters

 Anticipated conclusion